Yuzuk1Shimotsuki/apple-music-alac-atmos-downloader/README.md

 > [!IMPORTANT]
 > Install MP4Box before continuing.
 Ensure it's correctly added to the environment variables.\
 > You can do this by entering `apt install wget git golang gpac ffmpeg nano -y` in your terminal.
+> Also, [mp4decrypt](https://www.bento4.com/downloads/) is required if you wish to download MV.

 ## New Features

 - MP4Box will be called automatically to package EC3 as M4A file.
 - Changed the directory structure to `ArtistName\AlbumName`; For Atmos files, its directory structure has changed to `ArtistName\AlbumName [Atmos]` and files are moved into `AM-DL-Atmos downloads`.
+- The download and decryption part has been replaced with Sendy McSenderson's code to achieve decryption while downloading, which would resolve the issue of insufficient memory when decrypting large files.
 - Add support for overall completion status display upon finishing the run.
 - Automatically embed cover art and LRC lyrics (requires `media-user-token`).
 - Supports `check` with `main`, which can take a text address or API database.